diegomrsantos/SabreDevStudioWidgetLibrary/README.md

 2. One widget directive may depend on other directives, which are called partials.
 3. Every widget is represented by one file in `src/widgets` directory, or a subdirectory in that directory.
    Typically one widget consists of the definition of the directive representing it (and its controller, private functions).
 They constitute the Controller in MVC model.
-4. Widgets, to get data from SDS, are calling designated angular services, so called _data services_.
+4. Widgets, to get data from Sabre REST APIs, are calling designated angular services, so called _data services_.
-   The responsibility of data services is to provide higher level business abstraction (domain objects) of data available in SDS.
+   The responsibility of data services is to provide higher level business abstraction (domain objects) of data available in Sabre REST APIs.
    For example to return Air Shopping itineraries for given day or return lowest fares per given date range.
    Data Services and all layers below constitute the model in MVC.
 More on data service in [next section](#DataServicesFlowDetails).
-5. SDS web services themselves (called by the data services) are represented by angular resources.
+5. Sabre Dev Studio REST web services themselves (called by the data services) are represented by angular resources.
 The resources definitions, for all web services, are in the `WebServicesResourceDefinitions.js` file.
-    Most of the resources are of GET type (as the SDS web services).
+    Most of the resources are of GET type (as the Sabre Dev Studio web services).
-    All SDS services responses are cached, either by Angular caching mechanism available in resource or by a custom mechanism.
+    All Sabre REST web services responses are cached, either by Angular caching mechanism available in resource or by a custom mechanism.
     Custom caching mechanism (for details see the `CachingDecorator` in ``WebServicesResourceDefinitions.js`) is needed because some Sabre Dev Studio services have quite complex request schema and are so exposed as POST (not GET) webservices.
 And Angular does not offer caching of POST web services.
     Those POST webservices are wrapped in the resource and exposed thru custom `sendRequest` method.

-    Please note **SDS web services are not called by the widgets directly**, but the widgets are calling a special bridge, and only that bridge calls the SDS services.
+    Please note **Sabre Dev Studio REST web services are not called by the widgets directly**, but the widgets are calling a special bridge, and only that bridge calls the Sabre web services.
 See details in the [Security](#Security) section.

 6. Widget views: the Views are Angular templates.
 Typically there is one view per widget.
 In case of more complex views, or when common view components (partials) were identified, the widgets views include other, partial views.
 The other, partial views are also Angular directives.

 ### <a name="DataServicesFlowDetails"></a> Data services flow details
-There are multiple relations used between the data services, the business abstraction they provide, and the actual SDS services they consume.
-Whatever that relation is, there is always only one data service that consumes one SDS web service (and one SDS web services is consumed by one one data service).
+There are multiple relations used between the data services, the business abstraction they provide, and the actual Sabre web services they consume.
+Whatever that relation is, there is always only one data service that consumes one Sabre web service (and one Sabre web services is consumed by one one data service).
 - There is only one data service exposing access to a given business abstraction.
-This data service consumes only one SDS service, and this SDS service is consumed by only that one data service.
+This data service consumes only one web service, and this web service is consumed by only that one data service.
 These are simplest cases, like Low Fare Range, or Low Fare History.
 - There are multiple services exposing given business abstraction.
 For example both Bargain Finder Max data service and Instaflight data service expose Shopping itineraries per given day.
-Both data services consume their respective SDS web services.
+Both data services consume their respective Sabre REST web services.
 - One data service may expose multiple data abstractions.
 For example Advanced Calendar data service is exposing both cheapest options per date range, itineraries per given day, and the alternate days matrix for given plus minus travel dates flexibility.
 In other words one data service implements multiple interfaces.

 One widget consumes only one abstraction provided by one (rarely more) data service.
 One data service may be consumed by multiple widgets.
 For example lead prices for date range is consumed by both Calendar widget and by lead price chart widget.
 In simples case one data service abstraction is consumed by ony one widget, like the For example the `FareForecastWidget` consumes `FareForecastDataService`.
-Data services, apart from being consumed by the widgets, also provide higher level business abstraction API to get data from SDS for the 3rd party developers.
+Data services, apart from being consumed by the widgets, also provide higher level business abstraction API to get data from web for the 3rd party developers.

 From code perspective data services are located in `src\webservices` directory and are source file with name ending with `DataService`.

 The data services are instantiated by clients (widgets) either directly or, optionally, thru the factories called _search strategy factories_.
 A _search strategy_ represents one data service, or a set of data services (exposing the same abstraction) which are orchestrated to provide the same business abstraction (for example by calling two data services in parallel and merging results).
-An example of such orchestration is the `ItinerariesSearchStrategyFactory`, which when called in some mode, creates orchestrated data service with calls Instaflights SDS web service, and then there or no results in Instaflights, it called Bargain Finder Max web services.
+An example of such orchestration is the `ItinerariesSearchStrategyFactory`, which when called in some mode, creates orchestrated data service with calls Instaflights Sabre web service, and then there or no results in Instaflights, it called Bargain Finder Max web services.
 In other mode it can also produce other orchestrated service which first calls Instaflights and then calls Bargain Finder Max.

 Same search strategy factories are reused across multiple widgets.